-It’s not likely that you’re able to buy your new Kansas City home upfront, so you’ll have to take out a loan from a Kansas City Mortgage Lender.
+It’s not likely that you’re able to buy your new home upfront, so you’ll have to take out a loan from a Kansas City Mortgage Lender.
 But how do you get the best mortgage rates today on your new abode?

 Read on for some of our top tips and tricks for the best mortgage rates for first time buyers.